uploadcare/pyuploadcare/README.md

 <!-- TODO: Update it with "and deliver an image" -->
 Let's add [File Uploader](https://uploadcare.com/docs/file-uploader/) to an existing Django project.

+We will allow users to upload their images through a nice and modern UI within the standard Django admin or outside of it, and then display these images on the website and modify them using advanced Uploadcare CDN features.

 Assume you have a Django project with `gallery` app.

 Add `pyuploadcare.dj` into `INSTALLED_APPS`: